copyrite/LwotcMinimalText/XComGame.md

 * Concussion Rocket?

 ## Firestorm
-Dash to a position and spray fire in a {% FIRESTORM_RADIUS_TILES %} tile radius around yourself.
-You are immune to fire damage.
+Dash to a position and spray fire in a {% FIRESTORM_RADIUS_TILES %} tile radius around yourself.\
+Passive: You are immune to fire damage.
 * Firestorm deals +2 damage over your Flamethrower's base damage.
 * {% 2AP %}
 * {% CHARGES %}